duckduckgo/content-scope-scripts/packages/special-pages/pages/errorpage/readme.md

 ### CSS
 The main stylesheet is located at `src/style.css`.
 You can edit this file directly

-### Javascript
-JavaScript source files are located in the `src` directory.
-The build process will create a bundle and place it inside `Sources/ContentScopeScripts/dist/pages/onboarding`.
+The build process will create a bundle and place it inside `Sources/ContentScopeScripts/dist/pages/onboarding` on macOS - other platforms will be under `build/<PLATFORM>/pages/errorpage`

-This is why the `index.html` file has the following `<script>` tag.

 Don't edit the generated files directly - any changes you make will not be reflected in the final build output.

 Instead, make your changes in `src/` and then run `npm run build` from the root folder
-  - or to build special pages only, run `npm run postbuild` instead
+  - or to build the special pages only (faster), run `npm run postbuild` instead